 Our employees’ health is important to us.
 Occupational health and safety is central to our health management activities.

-As a responsible employer, we take active steps to maintain and promote good health among our workforce.
+As a responsible employer, we take active steps to maintain and promote good health among our workforce with a wide range of offerings.
 To this end, we invest in a broad programme of activities.
-For example, the Messe Vital prevention programme includes specific measures such as workshops, presentations and training sessions along with vaccination and skin cancer screening.
+For example, regular health days, an influenza vaccination and participation in a colon cancer check-up are offered.
+As part of the Messe Vital prevention programme, targeted measures such as workshops, lectures and various training sessions take place.

 Messe Frankfurt employees who have private or work-related problems can turn to the Employee Assistance Programme, where advice is provided by neutral experts.